An Essential Step-By-Step Guide to Sharps Disposal for Home Patients

 Frequently Asked Questions

-What are the steps involved in disposal of sharps?
+What are the steps involved in the disposal of sharps?

-When disposing of sharps, the first step is to put them into a robust container with an airtight lid – this should be made out of hard plastic or metal material that won’t easily puncture.
-Then the vessel must then be inserted into a paper bag for disposal as directed by local regulations.
+When disposing of sharps, the first step is to put them into a robust container with an airtight lid.
+This should be made out of hard plastic or metal material that won’t easily puncture.
+The vessel must then be inserted into a paper bag for disposal as directed by local regulations.

-What are the OSHA regulations regarding disposal of sharps?
+What are the OSHA regulations regarding the disposal of sharps?

-What should you do before disposing of needles in sharps containers the medical assistant should?
+What should you do before disposing of needles in sharps containers medical assistant?

-The medical assistant should be certain to seal the sharps container, correctly label it and examine their local policies on disposal before discarding needles.
-No bent or broken contaminated needles ought to have been tampered with prior to being put into these containers.
+The medical assistant should ensure to seal the sharps container, correctly label it, and review local policies on disposal before discarding needles.
+No bent or broken contaminated needles should be tampered with before being placed into these containers.
 This includes avoiding attempts at recapping such needles as well.

 What is the best place to dispose of sharps?